RobDHess/Steerable-E3-GNN/README.md

 ![](https://github.com/RobDHess/Steerable-E3-GNN/blob/main/assets/forward_pass_faster_larger.gif)

+The codebase was created by Johannes Brandstetter, Rob Hesselink and Erik Bekkers.
 If you use this code in your work, please cite us:

 ```bibtex
 @article{brandstetter2021geometric,